Vietnam's Level 2 Field Hospital No. 6 in South Sudan has airlifted a pregnant woman with twins in critical condition.

 It is known that she has been pregnant 6 times, carrying twins with 2 placentas, 2 amniotic sacs, and is expected to give birth prematurely.

-The hospital determined that this was an extremely premature birth.
-If the mother went into labor, it would be dangerous for the life of the mother and fetus.
+The hospital determined this was an extremely premature birth.
+If the mother went into labor, it would be life-threatening for both mother and fetus.

 Due to limited medical conditions and difficult travel in Mayen Abun, the regional hospital requested emergency medical transport support, taking the patient to a higher-level medical facility to ensure life safety by air.